flavius/phpmeta/README.md

 the root of the tree, similar to a DOMDocument.
 It has two children, the inline text, and a new node holding the elements inside the PHP processing.

+The blue arrows show the parent-child relationship.

-The nodes with a yellow background could be left out, and we could still reconstruct the original PHP code, based on logical assumptions from the context in which these nodes occur.
+The nodes with a yellow background could be left out, and we could still reconstruct a valid PHP source equivalent to the original PHP code, based on logical assumptions from the context in which these nodes occur.

 All the nodes, the required ones ('+', 20, 22, 'The answer is ') and the optional ones ('<?php', ' ' and ';') form the *concrete syntax tree* of the source code.